EcosystemEcologyLab/FluxandtheField/README.md

 Code specific to comparing 2014 and 2025 field data collected at US-SRM.

--   LITplots.R: process and visualize line intersect transects (LIT) and belt transects from 2014 and 2025.
+-   CompareSRMTransects2014to2025.R: Process and visualize line intersect transects (LIT) and belt transects from 2014 and 2025.

--   SRM_CHM.R: create canopy height model (CHM) for US-SRM from 2025 LiDAR.
+-   SRM_CHM.R: Create canopy height model (CHM) for US-SRM from 2025 LiDAR.

 ### /Plots

 Plots made from the code in /Code are saved in /Plots.

+### /Reports

+This folder contains summaries of work done collecting and analyzing data.

+-   Biometric Gradient Notes.pdf: Summarizes methods used to establish a biometric gradient at both US-SRG and US-SRM.
+Includes a table of average measurements and coordinates of the mesquite individuals chosen and figures of the ranges of heights, canopy diameters, and basal diameters included in the gradients.